14 May Babinsky. Emigration (1974 – 1976). 2: New Daughter. Invitation. Preparation to Apply

-Supposedly, in Vienna immigrants could request invitations to others and fill out parcel requests indicating specific clothing and sizes.
+Supposedly, in Vienna, immigrants could request invitations sent to others and fill out parcel requests indicating specific clothing and sizes.

 Dima got a hold of a fartsovshchik to sell the content of the two packages we received: women’s golf shirts, tops, and a sweater.
 We had a distinct feeling that on the black market it would fetch several times over the astronomical sum she paid us – one-hundred-seventy rubles.
 She suggested that there was more in store for us if we fixed her up with a single Jewish man ready to emigrate.

 (Curious about our final destination, Dusya stopped over at Avram and Rakhil’s house after we emigrated.
 Her first husband Georgiy lived in Chicago.
 A teacher of German, he had been an interpreter for the Nazis during the occupation then escaped with them to the West.

 Dusya, eight months pregnant, had stayed behind.
 A Red Army officer had quartered at her house after the liberation, married her, and adopted her son.
 Through his sister, Georgiy had supplied her with clothes, makeup, and lingerie that she sold on the black market; he even sent her future daughter-in-law a wedding dress.

 Dusya gave Rakhil his address to pass on to us.
 We called Georgiy the day after we arrived in Chicago; he came over with a bottle of cognac.
 He was quite the romantic, his eyes glistened as he poured out his love story.
 But his openness shrank when he learned we were Jewish; he dodged the topic of his exact job duties under the Nazi occupation.)